All Our Products are REACH Compliant

 Definition of ‘Downstream User’

-If you are based in the EU and are considering using any substance for remediation, then under REACH, you are considered to be a ‘Downstream User’.
+If you are based in the EU or UK and are considering using any substance for remediation, then under EU and UK REACH, you are considered to be a ‘Downstream User’.

 As a Downstream User, when considering the use of any product, it is advisable that you ensure your supplier is legally compliant under REACH regulations.
 This can be done by contacting your supplier to check the product you wish to use has been registered and looking on the Safety Data Sheet for the registration number.